 After many exhibition appearances (1990s and 2000s) this layout by Eric Farragher is now in private ownership outside the society.

 These three layouts were built following a challenge issued by the Exhibition Manager to produce the type of layout which could be built at home using readily available “off the shelf” items of track, buildings and ready to run stock by a Dad and his Lad (or Daughter).
 The first two were called Challengeand Son of Challenge.
 Ardson was the third iteration, the name being derived from the surnames of the builders, Dave Leonardand John Wilson.
 These layouts appeared at 20 of our exhibitions and more than 10 others outside Preston, mid 1980s to 2010.
 They are now in private ownership outside the Society.

 Son of Challenge.

 It is believed that every “Personality” loco from children’s fiction (except for narrow gauge items) was represented on this layout.
 Here are a few of the more unusual ones.

 More pictures and an article may be seen by clicking Simply Trains

-Ouzel Thorn. by former member Keith Nicholls.
-7 mm scale Narrow Gauge atmospheric scenic modelling at its best.
+By former member Keith Nicholls, this 7 mm scale Narrow Gauge layout is atmospheric scenic modelling at its best.

 This layout is now retired.

 The scenic part of the layout includes the junction where the branch diverges from the West Coast Main line just north of Preston.
 The Lancaster Canal and various road bridges may be seen.
-Various buildings, which could be seen in the area during the 1950’s, have been modelled.
+Various buildings that could be seen in the area during the 1950s, have been modelled.
 These include the terraced housing of the area, St Peter’s Church, Preston No 5 and Maudland Curve signal boxes, the goods shed, soap works, sawmill, and the Bridge Inn.
 A modified model of St Peter’s school, our previous club rooms, may be seen to the left in the 1st picture below.